roddhjav/apparmor.d/docs/security/architecture.md

 The architecture presented here can be seen as a general overview of what any modern Linux security construction may want to achieve.

-Example of current Linux distribution implementing something similar with various use case in mind are:
+Examples of current Linux distributions implementing something similar with various use cases in mind are:

 <div class="grid cards" markdown>